Bizyback/kotlinbits/bits/statement_and_expressions.md

 | <mark> Expression </mark> | **has** a value | `when` `if-else` `try-catch`  |

 ### _What difference does it make_?
-You can assign a variable to expressions but you can't do that for statements.
+You can assign an expression to a variable but you can't do that for statements.
 For example :

 ```kotlin
 val person = if (true) "Koltiner" else "Droid" // valid